Dr. Joel Fuhrman “Eat To Live” Recipes – Tasty or Tasteless?

-Eat To Live Recipes Recommended in National Post
+Eat To Live Recipes Recommended in The National Post

 The National Post recently ran an article called Ideas for improving our eating habits on its website.
 The Post invited readers to offer suggestions on how to make people more aware of the obesity epidemic and how they should pay more attention to good nutrition and healthy diet.
 One reader made the following suggestion.